DragonflyDrone/Dragonfly/README.md

 - **Hospital**, which can be set by the user as the Source and Target hospitals of the flight;
 - **Antenna**, which emits waves that cause a bad connection in the drones located in its adjacent blocks;
 - **Drone**, the main element that has its own properties, as described in the next steps.
+- **Boat**, a boat that can save drones that are about to execute a safety landing and carry them to their destination.
+- **House**, a graphic representation of a House.
+- **Tree**, a graphic representation of a Tree.

 This simulator provides two options for setting the environment: